An Introduction to Music Theory

 – J.M.
 Burr

 Learning to read music, a vital first step in any musical education, needn’t be intimidating.
-The New School’s Music Fundamentals I and II courses together introduce the essentials of reading and writing musical notation, as well as elementary musical grammar, to music-reading beginners and improvers.
+Waltons New School of Music’s Music Fundamentals I and II courses together introduce the essentials of reading and writing musical notation, as well as elementary musical grammar, to music-reading beginners and improvers.
 Students learn the basics and more (treble and bass clefs, note values, time and key signatures, scale construction, frequently used terms and signs).
 While a lot of ground is covered each week and homework given, the courses are both enjoyable and student-friendly.
 Music Fundamentals I and II are recommended as supplemental courses for anyone beginning an instrument at the New School – whether classical, traditional, jazz or popular – as well as for students who are already singing or playing an instrument but haven’t learned to read music, or who need a refresher course.

 Music Fundamentals I covers all aspects of Associated Board Grade 1 theory, and Music Fundamentals II covers all aspects of AB Grade 2 theory.
 Students wishing to do so may be entered for the Grade 1 or Grade 2 theory exam after one or both courses.